 Hong Kong is one of the most densely populated regions globally, but did you know it is also one of the world’s top financial centers?
-You can rest assured that you’ll still need to file US taxes if you move to Hong Kong for a job opportunity or to try something new.
+You can rest assured that you’ll still need to file US expat taxes if you are a American citizen living in Hong Kong.
 But at least you’ll be able to enjoy some of the world’s best dim sum and cha siu bao while you’re at it!

 When exploring Hong Kong, brushing up on your Cantonese, and adjusting to an entirely new life than you’re used to in the US, you might ask yourself: How do I file my US taxes abroad?

-To help you figure out when, how, and where to file, we’ve put together this guide to filing your expat taxes from Hong Kong!
+To help you figure out when, how, and where to file, we’ve complied this guide to filing your expat taxes from Hong Kong!

 Who Should File US Expat Taxes in Hong Kong?

-Regardless if you’re a US Citizen or US Green Card Holder, you’ll likely need to file annual US Expat Taxes from Hong Kong.
+Regardless of whether you’re a US Citizen or a US Green Card Holder, you’ll likely need to file annual US Expat Taxes from Hong Kong.

-Now that you know you may need to file, it’s time to talk about what determines who needs to file a tax return.
-The IRS states that anyone who is either: A) a US Citizen or B) a Green Card Holder and meets (or surpasses) the minimum income threshold must file a tax return.
+Now that you know you may need to file, it’s time to discuss the criteria for people who need to file a tax return.
+The IRS states that anyone who is either A) a US Citizen or B) a Green Card Holder and meets (or surpasses) the minimum income threshold must file a tax return.

-If you file as Married Filing Separately and earned $5 of income in the past year, you will also need to file.
-Also, another not-so-obvious rule, if you earn more than $400 in net self-employment income, you will need to file regardless of the standard filing thresholds.
+If you file as Married Filing Separately and earned $5 of income in the past year, you must also file.
+Also, another not-so-obvious rule is that if you make more than $400 in net self-employment income, you will need to file regardless of the standard filing thresholds.

 - You make any self-employment income over $400, or